Women in the United States Senate: History

 In 2023, Patty Murray became the first woman to serve as president pro tempore, a role traditionally given to the most senior member of the majority party in the United States Senate.
 Dianne Feinstein was the most senior Democratic senator but declined to serve.
 This made Murray the third person in line to become president, after the vice president and the Speaker of the House.
+Later that year, Feinstein became the first female senator to die in office.

+In 2025, Angela Alsobrooks was sworn in alongside Lisa Blunt Rochester, making the 119th United States Congress the first in which two Black women served in the U.S. Senate simutaneously.

+Following the death of Lindsey Graham in 2026, Darline Graham, sworn in on July 14 of that year, became the first woman to represent South Carolina in the Senate, the first sister to replace her brother in Congress, and also the first sibling to replace a deceased senator.
+Her appointment marks the first time 27 women have served concurrently in the Senate, the highest number in its history.
+This includes a record high number of eleven Republican women serving at once, of which Graham herself is one.

 As of 2025, 64 women have served in the United States Senate since its establishment in 1789.
 Cumulatively, 39 female U.S. senators have been Democrats, while 26 have been Republicans and one is an independent.
 As of 2023, no female U.S. senator has ever won election to the House after her Senate term, resigned from a state governorship for the purpose of a Senate appointment by her successor, also won election as an independent or to represent more than one state in non-consecutive elections, served both seats of a state at different times, or represented a third party in her career.
 In December 2022, Senator Kyrsten Sinema became the first female senator to switch her party affiliation while in office.
-In September 2023, Senator Dianne Feinstein became the first female senator to die in office.

-Some female U.S. senators have later run for U.S. president or vice president (see list of female United States presidential and vice presidential candidates).
-In 2020, Kamala Harris became the first female senator, current or former, to win her vice presidential election bid and become the first female President of the United States Senate.
+Some female U.S. senators have run for U.S. president (see list of female United States presidential and vice presidential candidates).
+In 2021, former senator Kamala Harris became the first female vice president of the United States and president of the U.S. Senate.